 Angola continues to suffer the repercussions of a 27-year civil war that ended in 2002 and left the country’s infrastructure in disarray.
 Health and social services, water and sanitation systems and other essentials are lacking in many areas.

-We are also working with the Angola Mothers’ Union to promote Savings with Education groups that empower women with financial resources to improve health and nutrition in their households.
-In addition to supporting savings activities, meetings feature discussions on good health practices, maintaining a clean environment, preventing domestic and gender-based violence.
+We are also working with the Angola Mothers’ Union to promote Savings with Education groups that increase women’s access to financial resources that support the health and nutrition needs of their households.
+In addition to supporting savings and loan activities, meetings feature discussions about good child-health practices and preventing domestic and gender-based violence.
 In 2018, we will continue to support the savings groups formed in 2016 (29 groups) and 2017 (32 groups), while adding approximately 44 new groups.